Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 This token lets the bot read and write to your Gists.

 1. Visit https://github.com/settings/tokens/new
-2. Name: "Crypto Yall Bot"
+2. Name: "Crypto Forge Labs Bot"
 3. Expiration: 1 year (or "No expiration" if you'll remember to renew)
 4. Scopes: check **only** the box that says "**gist**"
 5. Scroll to the bottom and click "**Generate token**"